AABBS Youth Avy Skills Training......................................................................................

-Thanks to the generosity of the many donors supporting the effort, the AABBS provided free Canadian Avalanche Association (CAA) approved Avalanche Skills Training (AST) courses to approximately 100 Nelson and area youth between the ages of 13 to 18 since 2010.
+Thanks to the generosity of the many donors supporting the effort, the AABBS provided free Canadian Avalanche Association (CAA) approved Avalanche Skills Training (AST) courses to approximately 250 Nelson and area youth between the ages of 12 to 18 since 2009.

 The fundraising efforts for the society kicked off at the 2009 Kootenay Coldsmoke Powder Festival held at Whitewater through a silent auction where the initial seed money of $5,000 was raised.
 The AABBS was named beneficiary for the Travis Steeger Memorial Fund set up after his tragic death and donations on his behalf have been ongoing.
 The first of large corporate donations was given to The AABBS by the Nelson & District Credit Union in the form of a cheque for $2,500.
 A gear swap in 2010 raised $775, as well as the Avalanche Rescue Seminar in December hosted by Whitewater and instructed by Manuel Genswein raising a further $650.
 Furthermore, Whitewater's forgotten pass funds and donations from the use of Whitewater's Beacon Basin training grounds have contributed another $135.
 Ongoing monies will be raised through the AABBS membership drive and private donations.
-The Kootenay Mountain Culture magazine's popular Backyard Booty Fildm Showcase donated all the proceeds from the night's bar to the fund and there were some thirsty filmgoers!
+The Kootenay Mountain Culture magazine's popular Backyard Booty Film Showcase donated all proceeds from the night's bar to the fund and there were some thirsty filmgoers!

 The AABBS has striven to deliver a slightly modified version of the CAA approved AST 1, drawing on the instructors experience and feedback from the youth in order to maximize interaction and engagement.
+We have also integrated the one day Avalanche Awareness Courses into the AABBS curriculum to raise awareness and prepare these youth for the AST 1 course.
 It was difficult for some youth to access the necessary equipment required for the AST course.
 The society board has since provided 12 complete safety equipment packs with all of the necessary backcountry gear.

-If you are interested in making a donation or volunteering to help the AABBS meet future goals please contact Kirk and/or Anne at firstname.lastname@example.org and/or email@example.com or call 1800.666.9420 or 250.354.4944.
+If you are interested in making a donation or volunteering to help the AABBS meet future goals please contact Kirk at firstname.lastname@example.org or call 1800.666.9420 or 250.354.4944.

-1) January 4th (evening), Jan 5th (1/2 day), Jan 12th (all day in the field) and Jan 13th (all day in the field)
+1) January 8th (evening), Jan 9th (1/2 day + evening), Jan 23rd (all day in the field) and Jan 24th (all day in the field)

-2) February 8th (evening), Feb 9th (1/2 day), Feb 16th (all day in the field) and Feb 17th (all day in the field)
+2) February 5th (evening), Feb 6th (1/2 day + evening), Feb 27th (all day in the field) and Feb 28th (all day in the field)